hasaniqbal777/coling-2025/_pages/program/keynotes.md

     nav: "program"
 ---

-We are delighted to announce that the esteemed speakers listed below have graciously accepted our invitation to deliver keynote speeches at the main conference of COLING 2024:
+We are delighted to announce that the esteemed speakers listed below have graciously accepted our invitation to deliver keynote speeches at the main conference of COLING 2025:

-<small>More information about the keynote speaches will be updated soon.</small>

 ## [Katrin Erk](https://www.katrinerk.com)